-For example, I often used to think that “Being high energy in social settings is just who I am” and I sometimes annoyed people because I didn’t adapt to the setting.
-When I finally realized that I could also be a calm person without compromising who I was, my social interactions became much more rewarding.
+For example, I often used to think that “Being energetic in social settings is just who I am” and I sometimes annoyed people because I didn’t adapt to the setting.
+When I finally realized that I could also be a chill person without compromising who I was, my social interactions became much more rewarding.

 In other words, there’s a lot at stake here.